scala/scala3/docs/docs/reference/principled-meta-programming.md

 To avoid clutter, the Scala implementation tries to convert any phase-incorrect reference to a type `T` to a type-splice, by rewriting `T` to `~implicitly[Type[T]]`.
-For instance, the user-level definition of `reflect`
+For instance, the user-level definition of `reflect`:

     def reflect[T: Type, U](f: Expr[T] => Expr[U]) Expr[T => U] =
       ’{ (x: T) => ~f(’(x)) }